hozerpffp2009/readmeGenerator/README.md

 Description -  my project is about generating a read me

-Motivation - this project was for homework
+Motivation - Using and getting familiar with node.js

-Why this project - it was for homework
+Why this project - To better familiarize and understand the workings of node.js

   License: